Kindred Heart, You're Not Cold

 Note: The Harry Potter characters belong to J.K.
 Rowling, not to me.
 Done for a quote prompt.
 This pairing is a Mew and Mor's Weird Pairing, which you may find in the M&MWP forum (see my profile for details).
 Check out and join the forum FUN!
 Read, review, and enjoy!

 "There is no love without forgiveness, and there is no forgiveness without love." —Bryant H. McGill

 Draco Malfoy cursed under his breath to himself as he made his way home.
 He didn't want to return there; he never did.
 It was a well of unhappiness.
 Scorpius was a saving grace, but his son was planning on moving out soon.
 With Scorpius gone, Draco knew things would only go downhill from there.

-The blonde man detoured into a nearby park.
+The blond man detoured to a nearby park.
 The autumn breeze didn't feel like a breeze right now.
-It was frigid and unwelcoming and reminded Draco of the one place he was loath to be.
+It was frigid and unwelcoming and reminded Draco of the one place he loathed to be.
 However, he could at least warm himself physically with a small spell.
 Spending time with Astoria… Nothing could warm him from her cold shoulder.